 As a result of the state of Florida's federal review as part of the CFSR, every Region is under a Program Improvement Plan (PIP).
-Each Region, including both CBC's and DCF, developed a PIP and quarterly reporting began during FY 2017-2018 and will continue through FY 2018-2019.
+Each Region, including both CBC's and DCF, developed a PIP and quarterly reporting began during FY 2017-2018 and will continue through FY 2019-2020.
 As part of the Central DCF Region's plan, BFP is focusing on the following initiatives:

-- Implementation of monthly out-of-home care reviews of the status of ALL children in out-ofhome care, to drive increased permanency performance. - Workgroup to research and explore options for ensuring fathers are engaged and provided services as needed, including incarcerated fathers. - Implement improved kinship search process (i.e. Family Finders) so that more children and sibling groups are placed with relatives, as appropriate. - Continued practice of Permanency Roundtables and initiation of Youth Centered Permanency Roundtables. - Revamp the Supervisor Review/Consultations process to ensure alignment with Safety Methodology practice.
+- Out-of-Home Reviews Allchildren are reviewed bi-monthly and those in licensed care are reviewed monthly to drive increased permanency performance. - Workgroup to research and explore options for ensuring fathers are engaged and provided services as needed, including incarcerated fathers. - Implement improved kinship search process (i.e. Family Finders) so that more children and sibling groups are placed with relatives, as appropriate. - Continued practice of Permanency Roundtables. - Continuous review and revise the Supervisor Review/Consultations process to ensure alignment with Safety Methodology practice.